ribeiro-jenny/FinalProjectVS/README.md

 ##### Description

-Q4 - Q5 focused on implementing a particle filtering algorithm for locating the ghost.
+Q4 - Q5 focused on implementing a particle filtering algorithm to locate the ghost.
 The algorithm follows this flow (as shown in the picture below): initial distribution -> sampling -> weighting -> resampling.
 This repeats on every turn.

 Particles are used to mirror the probability distribution as shown:
 ![particles](imgs/particleTimeLine.JPG)

 Q5 extends this algorithm by filtering out noisy data as explained in Q1.
-Although it filters out noisy data there is still noise as seen below.
-This is because this is a probabilitic model versus using the exact position information in Q1/2.
+Although it filters out noisy data, there is still noise as seen below.
+This is because this is a probabilitic model, versus using the exact position information in Q1/2.

 ![particles](imgs/particleFilter.JPG)